PauloJankosz/PauloJankosz/README.md

 ## Hi there ⭐

+## 💬 About me
+I'm Paulo, a Biomedical Informatics student at [UFPR](https://ufpr.br/) (Universidade Federal do Paraná), where I explore fields such as Computer Science, Bionformatics, and innovative technologies applied to healthcare, including medical image processing.
+Currently, I volunteer at [Ecomp](https://ecomp.co/) (Empresa Júnior de Computação), working as a front-end web developer and contributing to the Presidency and Quality (focusing on product quality and internal systems).

 <!--
 **PauloJankosz/PauloJankosz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.